Weird Science (comics): Reprints

 As with many other EC titles, Weird Science has been reprinted numerous times over the years.
 Ballantine Books reprinted selected stories in a series of paperback EC anthologies in 1964-66.
 All 22 issues were published in black and white in four hardbound volumes in 1980 as part of publisher Russ Cochran's The Complete EC Library.
 This set was published in two versions, the original, with what Cochran later said were his own incomplete and occasionally erroneous analyses, and a revised version containing analysis from outside contributors.
 In addition, all 22 issues were reprinted in comic form in the mid-1990s by Cochran and Gemstone Publishing.
 This complete run was later rebound, with covers included, in a series of five softcover EC Annuals.
 In 2007, Cochran and Gemstone began to publish hardcover, re-colored volumes of Weird Science as part of the EC Archives series.
 Three volumes (of a projected four) were published before Gemstone's financial troubles left the project in limbo.
-But the project may soon be revived under a new publisher.
-GC Press LLC, a boutique imprint established by Russ Cochran and Grant Geissman, announced in a press release dated September 1, 2011 that it is continuing the EC Archives series, with the first new releases scheduled for November 2011.
+Dark Horse published the fourth and final volume in 2015.

 Media adaptations

+HBO's Perversions of Science was a science fiction/horror anthology series with episodes adapted from stories found in Weird Science as well as Weird Fantasy and Incredible Science Fiction.
+The following Weird Science stories were adapted into episodes: